Skip to content

 176. Progress on commitment to ethical conduct and prohibition of corruption?

-The company carried out training via E-Learning and campaigns related to the code of ethical conduct and anti-corruption and compliance procedures.
-However, the information is self-reported.
-The company is also a member of the Collective Anti-Corruption Action of the Brazil Network of the UN Global Compact, responsible for creating an anti-corruption guide for agribusiness.
+The company reports that it conducted annual training on the code of ethical conduct, anti-corruption, and compliance procedures.
+Additionally, it is a member of the Collective Anti-Corruption Action of the Brazil Network of the UN Global Compact, which is responsible for creating an anti-corruption guide for agribusiness.
+However, this information is not externally verified.

 • N